ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 ## 🤝 Compatible Node Packs

 I'm thrilled to announce that external node packs are now compatible with my feature system!
-One standout example is the Depthflow Nodes pack by akatz-ai.
+Here are some notable examples:

+### 🎭 AdvancedLivePortrait

+The [AdvancedLivePortrait nodes](https://github.com/Fannovel16/ComfyUI-AdvancedLivePortrait) bring powerful facial animation capabilities to ComfyUI, and now they're fully compatible with our feature system!
+This means you can create dynamic, responsive facial animations that react to audio, MIDI, motion, and more.

+Key features when combined with our system:
+- Control facial expressions using audio features
+- Sync lip movements with speech or music
+- Create dynamic emotional responses based on various inputs
+- Modulate animation parameters in real-time

 ### 🌊 Depthflow Nodes